Robert Nkemdiche

-Robert Chukwudumebi Nkemdiche (/kɪmˈdiːtʃi/ kim-DEE-chee; born September 19, 1994) is an American football defensive tackle for the Michigan Panthers of the United States Football League (USFL).
-He attended the University of Mississippi for three years until declaring early for the 2016 NFL Draft where he was picked 29th overall by the Arizona Cardinals.
+Robert Chukwudumebi Nkemdiche (/kɪmˈdiːtʃi/ kim-DEE-chee; born September 19, 1994) is an American professional football defensive tackle.
+He most recently played for the Edmonton Elks of the Canadian Football League (CFL).
+He attended the University of Mississippi for three years until declaring early for the 2016 NFL draft where he was picked 29th overall by the Arizona Cardinals.
 He played for the Cardinals for three years from 2016 to 2018, the Miami Dolphins in 2019, and the Seattle Seahawks in 2021.

 Regarded by ESPN as the "Southeast's best high school football prospect since the early 1980s," Nkemdiche was the highest-touted prospect committing to the Ole Miss Rebels since Eli Manning in 1999.

-High school career
+Early life

 A native of Loganville, Georgia, Nkemdiche attended Grayson High School, where he was a three-sport athlete in football, basketball, and track.
 He played as a defensive end and running back for the Grayson Rams high school football team.
 In his junior season, he registered 59 tackles and 18 sacks on defense while also running for 528 yards and scoring 17 touchdowns on offense.
 Grayson High School went undefeated throughout the season, finishing 15–0 with a GHSA 6A state title win over Marietta Walton.
 In his senior year, Nkemdiche registered 59 tackles, 12 tackles for loss, and seven sacks on defense, while on offense, he had 235 total rushing yards and 10 touchdowns.
 Early in the season, Grayson defeated Dalvin Cook's Miami (FL) Central 35–3 in a game that was nationally televised on ESPN.
 The Rams went on to a 10–2 season record, and were upset by Mitch Hyatt's North Gwinnett in the second round of the GHSA 6A state playoffs.
 Nkemdiche was the Gwinnett Daily Post Defensive Player of the Year.
 He finished his career at Grayson with 41 career sacks.
 He was named first-team All-American as a junior by MaxPreps, as well as second-team as a senior.

-In addition, Nkemdiche in track & field during his junior season.
+In addition, Nkemdiche ran track & field during his junior season.
 At the 2011 Gwinnett County T&F Championship, he earned second-place finishes in both the shot put, with a throw of 13.41 meters (43 ft, 8 in), and the discus, with a throw of 37.98 meters (124 ft, 5 in).
 In addition, he had marks of a 350-pound max bench press, 335-pound power clean, 500-pound squat, and a 4.56-second 40-yard dash time.